PhilipDaniels/dotnetversioning/SetVersion/usage.md

 OPTIONS
 =======
 `--avpat` - the pattern to be used to generate the AssemblyVersion attribute

 `--avcur` - the current value of the AssemblyVersion attribute

 `--afvpat` - the pattern to be used to generate the AssemblyFileVersion attribute

---afvcur  - the current value of the AssemblyFileVersion attribute --aivpat  - the pattern to be used to generate the AssemblyInformationalVersion
+`--afvcur`   the current value of the AssemblyFileVersion attribute

+`--aivpat` - the pattern to be used to generate the AssemblyInformationalVersion attribute

-            attribute
---aivcur  - the current value of the AssemblyInformationalVersion attribute --read    - a file to try and read the current values and patterns from --write   - a file to write the new version numbers to, you can specify which
+`--aivcur` - the current value of the AssemblyInformationalVersion attribute

+`--read` - a file to try and read the current values and patterns from

+`--write` - a file to write the new version numbers to, you can specify which
-            attributes should be updated using the [av,afv,aiv] list --verbose - turn on logging to standard output
+            attributes should be updated using the [av,afv,aiv] list

+`--verbose` - turn on logging to standard output

-Mnemonic: "av" refers to the AssemblyVersion attribute, "afv" refers to the AssemblyFileVersion attribute, and "aiv" refers to the AssemblyInformationalVersion attribute.
+Mnemonic: "av" refers to the `AssemblyVersion` attribute, "afv" refers to the `AssemblyFileVersion` attribute, and "aiv" refers to the `AssemblyInformationalVersion` attribute.

 Patterns should be surrounded with quotes to escape them from the shell:

 ```
-  dotnet-setversion --avpat "1.2.3-pre{{UtcNow}}" ...
+  dnv --avpat "1.2.3-pre{{UtcNow}}" ...
 ```

 DESCRIPTION